whuang602/Multiplier/README.md

         Why?
 Sometimes I want to practice so I can calculate 27 x 12 faster (it's 324 btw).

         AI?
-Only to check javascript semantics, everything else is handwritten.
+Only to check javascript & HTML semantics, everything else is handwritten.

 <h1 align="center"> Difficulties (in the work right now) </h1>